stefanosu/Todos/README.md

 # Todos
-A simple todo app created using react frontend and rails backend.
+A simple todo app created using a React frontend and Rails backend.